NW11NG/webstreamarr/README.md

 A web-based application for scraping and managing M3U channels with custom headers.
 This application allows you to store and manage M3U URLs along with their associated headers (User-Agent, Referer, Origin) and channel icons.

+## I probably won't maintain this, it works mostly but has issues with his blob storage streams. if you fix it your a legend

+## For users with threadfin -might work with other stuff. dunno

 ## Features

 - Scrape website for m3u link and associated headers